Encounter-based model of a run-and-tumble particle: Encounter-based formulation of RTP absorption

 \section{Encounter-based formulation of RTP absorption}

-Recently, it has been shown how to reformulate the Robin boundary condition for a diffusing particle using a probabilistic interpretation based on the so-called boundary local time \cite{Grebenkov19b,Grebenkov20,Grebenkov22,Bressloff22}.
+Recently, it has been shown how to reformulate the Robin boundary condition for a diffusing particle using a probabilistic interpretation based on the so-called boundary local time \cite{Grebenkov19b,Grebenkov20,Grebenkov22,Bressloff22,Bressloff22a}.
 The latter is a Brownian functional that keeps track of the amount of time a particle spends in a local neighborhood of a boundary \cite{McKean75,Majumdar05}.
-In this section we develop a corresponding reformulation for an RTP in $[0,L]$ with a partially absorbing boundary at $x=L$.
+This encounter-based method essentially reformulates partially reflected Brownian motion in terms of totally reflected Brownian motion combined with a local time absorption mechanism.
+The latter is independent of the dynamics in the bulk.In this section we develop a corresponding reformulation for an RTP in $[0,L]$ with a partially absorbing boundary at $x=L$.

-Let $X_t \in [0,L]$ and $\sigma_t\in \{+,-\}$ represent the position and velocity state of the RTP at time $t$.
-For the moment suppose that the right-hand boundary is also totally reflecting.
-This means that when a right-moving state hits the boundary $x=L$, for example, it is immediately converted to a left moving state.
-When we incorporate partial absorption at $x=L$, we will assume that it can only occur when the RTP is in the left-moving state.
-Therefore, we define the (weighted) local time at the boundary $x=L$ according to
+For the moment, suppose that the boundary at $x=L$ to be totally reflecting.
+Given the position $X(t)$ of the particle at time $t$, we define the scaled local time at the boundary $x=L$ according to (see also \cite{Singh21})

-where the Kronecker delta factor ensures that we only include local time accumulation when $\sigma_{\tau}=-$.
-Note that $\ell_t$ has units of inverse speed.
-Each trajectory of the RTP will typically yield a different value of $\ell_t$, which means that $\ell_t$ is itself a stochastic process.
+Each trajectory of the RTP will typically yield a different value of $\ell(t)$, which means that $\ell(t)$ is itself a stochastic process.
+In contrast to the local time (\ref{locD}) of Brownian motion, $\ell(t)$ is a discrete random variable that is equal to the number of times the RTP hits the boundary $x=L$ in the time interval $[0,t]$, see also Ref. \cite{Singh21}.
 Introduce the joint probability density or local time propagator

 Since the local time only changes at the boundary, the evolution equation within the bulk of the domain takes the same form as for $p_{\sigma}(x,t|x_0)$.
 In terms of the transformed propagators \numparts